googoo-s/env_man/hadoop/cluster_simple_test.md

 val df = sql("select * from test.test_data limit 10")
 df.show()
 ```
-**Testing HBASE with PyBase on EDGE Node**
+**Testing HBASE with PyBase on kafka Node**

 You can run a test with this python code -> configs/py-base-test-2.py.
-Just copy it in the edge node and run with Python 3.
+Just copy it in the kafka node and run with Python 3.